Gluten Free Hot Cross Buns

 It is an Italian tradition to ring in the New Year with Lentil Soup.
 Lentils symbolize coins and represent good luck and prosperity!

-The base of this soup is often made with the ham bone that is leftover from Christmas dinner.
+The base of this soup is often made with the ham bone that is left over from Christmas dinner.
 But what if you didn’t cook a ham?
-We decided to forego the Spiral Ham this year in favor of a pork roast.
-Ham is high in sodium and we did not want to be eating it for days.
+Lately I tend to forego the Spiral Ham in favor of a small pork roast or pot roast.
+With ham being so high in sodium, I don’t want to be eating it for days.

 Best of all, this soup has no pasta and most of the ingredients are naturally gluten free!
 Happy New Year and Buon Anno from My Gluten Free Cucina!